NextCenturyCorporation/MCS/ingest_results/README.md

    regarding the tests; namely, what the objects are, what is being done wrong, etc.

-1. Run create_fake_answer.py.
+1. Run create_fake_submissions.py.
 This will produce several .zip files that represent submissions from performer.
+Pass in '--num X' to produce X of them.

 1. Run create_json_ingest.py.  this will pull in the .zip files, the metadata, and the ground truth files and create a .json file that can be read